-Toxic shame is so dangerous because it can create feelings of unworthiness and humiliation.
-When someone has been put in such a humiliating position by others, it can cause them to lose faith in themselves.
-They might feel wholly inadequate, and like they can never do anything right.
-Toxic shame is often something that happens to kids when they’re young.
-Parents might transfer toxic shame onto their children by communicating with them in negative ways or mistreating them.
-Sometimes even nonverbal cues can cause children to feel intense toxic shame.
-These issues can percolate and become more pronounced when these kids grow into adults.
+Toxic shame can be damaging to someone’s self-esteem because it can create feelings of unworthiness and humiliation.
+When someone has been put in a humiliating position by others, it may cause them to lose confidence in themselves.
+They might feel wholly inadequate and as if they can never do anything right.

 Turn To Your Support System For Help

 Ensuring that you have a good support system in place can be beneficial for overcoming toxic shame.
 Sometimes, feelings of shame can be strong, and you may want to reach out for help.
 Having family or friends to turn to who have your best interests at heart may be beneficial for improving self-confidence, which can help you work through your toxic shame in turn.